The Great Trek

-In Africa, is a reality based docu-series that creates cause-driven 'Pathfinder' eco-safari adventures for high profile celebrity guests in Africa.
+The Great Trek, is a reality based docu-series that produces cause-driven 'Pathfinder' eco-safari adventures for high profile celebrity guests in Africa.

 Hosted by James Suter, noted South African safari guide, wildlife filmmaker and conservationist.
 James and guest venture deep into frontline Africa to shine a light on hot-button ecological and environmental issues affecting the continent as experienced first-hand through the eyes, minds and hearts of celebrity 'Pathfinders' and the people they meet on the way.

 Backed up by a courageous, tight knit, dynamic and diverse crew who have been crafting beautiful and profoundly affecting award winning stories from the frontline of African conservation for close to a decade.

 [ MAKE THIS INTO 3 SLIDES ]

 As the cradle of humanity, Africa is a global heritage, and the need to defend it's wildlife and wilderness is a global responsibility.
 The challenges to the continent have never been greater.
 But in the face of relentless poaching, deforestation, corruption, pollution, war, poverty and population growth, the problems seem so big and out of control they lead to feelings of apathy and helplessness.
 A situation so serious, or sad people become numb to it....

 But these stories are not tragedies, they are the ultimate dramas.
 Where the stakes really are life and death.
 Drama connects.
 Audiences always relate and engage with real human stories told well.
 This is where James and the team come in, to tell these stories using the global reach of celebrities.